 - § 7.
-For postgraduate students, a different enrolment period is possible if the organisation of the postgraduate programme differs from the academic calendar approved by the Academic Council. - § 8.
-Notwithstanding § 1 above, students who intend to enrol in a programme with tuition fees to be paid before 1 July and who already have a diploma giving them access to the programme concerned, may enrol from 1 January of the year in which the academic year starts. - § 9.
-Persons who have their main enrolment at another institution for higher education and who have the permission to take one or more course units at the Vrije Universiteit Brussel, enroll as a guest student and they do this at the latest one month after the start of the academic year, respectively after the start of the second semester.
+Also in deviation from § 1 up to and including § 3, if internships remain after the quota has been used up, a student who does not require a visa can enrol in the advanced master's programme for medicine for the whole academic year. - § 8.
+For postgraduate students, a different enrolment period is possible if the organisation of the postgraduate programme differs from the academic calendar approved by the Academic Council. - § 9.
+Notwithstanding § 1 above, students who intend to enrol in a programme with tuition fees to be paid before 1 July and who already have a diploma giving them access to the programme concerned, may enrol from 1 January of the year in which the academic year starts. - § 10.
+Persons who have their main enrolment at another institution for higher education and who have the permission to take one or more course units at the Vrije Universiteit Brussel, enrol as a guest student and they do this at the latest one month after the start of the academic year, respectively after the start of the second semester.
+After this date enrolment is only possible with the explicit consent of the Dean.
+Enrolment as a guest student is no longer possible in the first period from 1 December.
+Enrolment as a guest student in the second period is no longer possible from 16 March.